cczysz/cczysz.github.io/_posts/2015-08-12-git-tutorial.md

 Git is a versioning software, similar to SVN, Mercurial, and others.
 It can be used locally, storing changes in a .git directory.
 It can also be used to store repositories online, such as on Github or Bitbucket.

+Fun fact: Adding your UChicago email address to your Github account *should* upgrade your account for free.

 # Web Resources

 [Git homepage](http://www.git-scm.com)